Automated Sample Preparation

 While traditional SPME fibers are effective, the newer, more robust SPME Arrow offers superior performance.
 Its unique design combines a much larger surface area and volume of extraction phase with a robust metal core and piercing head, resulting in higher sensitivity, faster extractions, and a significantly longer lifetime.
 Learn more about the PAL System's SPME capabilities.

-µSPE, or Micro SPE, is a miniaturized and automated Solid Phase Extraction technique that operates in two primary modes for highly efficient sample preparation:
+µSPE, or Micro SPE, is a miniaturized and automated Solid Phase Extraction technique that uses Micro SPE Cartridges and operates in two primary modes for highly efficient sample preparation:

 • Pass-Through Cleanup: In this mode, the sample extract is passed through the cartridge.
 The sorbent is chosen to retain matrix interferences while allowing the analytes of interest to pass through for collection and analysis.
 This is a common approach for cleaning up complex extracts, such as in QuEChERS workflows.